ovedtal1/MambaVision-Genre-Classification/README.md

 - Download the free GTZAN dataset form Kaggle: <a href="https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification">GTZAN</a>
 - Place the data in the main folder of the repo
 - Run the 'Build Dataset.ipynb' step by step for dataset creation
-- Follow the 'train_models.ipynb' for training the different models (MambaVision classifer & CNN)
+- Follow the 'train_models.ipynb' for training the different models (MambaVision based, Transformer based & CNN)

 ## Analysing and testing

-- Analyze you training results with the 'data_analysis.ipynb' script
+- Analyze your trained models with the 'data_analysis.ipynb' script
 - Run the 'genre_predictor.py' scripy with you own music and classify it!

 ## References